Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **NOTES:**
   - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
-  - Please turn in your completed problem sets as an electronic copy via Canvas.
+  - Please turn in your completed problem sets as an electronic copy via Gradescope.
   - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).

 ## (Q1) Health and Flourishing (20 points)